-This week's game preview is sponsored by Sandy's Bar of Emery!
+This week's game preview is sponsored by The Security State Bank of Emery!

 St. Thomas More